dansal182/PAMI-Project-Code/README.md

 # PAMI-Project-Code
 This R script crates an Excel to simulate an e-commerce insurance product based on data from Mexico's central bank (Banxico).
+Most of the code's variables, functions and results are in Spanish because the project was submitted in Spanish.
+The code in here is intended to help future students at ITAM who need to see how the final results were acquired and/or how to implement some of it into future projects.
+The pdf file (in Spanish) includes the statistical models used in the project.
+The Excel file inlcudes the results the R code produces.